Characterizing Fish and Invertebrates of the Shallow Coral Reefs of the Flower Garden Banks National Marine Sanctuary

 Project Status: This project began in July 2006 and was completed in December 2009

-We characterized the coral and fish communities of the sanctuary’s shallow reefs based on data collected in 2006 and 2007.
-We focused on two management goals of the sanctuary: 1) to develop a sampling design for monitoring benthic fish communities on the coral reefs; and 2) to obtain a spatial and quantitative biogeographic assessment of those fish communities and their associated habitats.
-Sanctuary managers will use the information to track and monitor changes in the marine ecosystems within t
+We characterized the coral and fish communities on the sanctuary’s shallow reefs based on data collected in 2006 and 2007.
+We focused on two management goals: 1) to develop a sampling design for monitoring benthic fish communities on the coral reefs; and 2) to obtain a spatial and quantitative biogeographic assessment of those fish communities and their associated habitats.
+Sanctuary managers will use the information to track and monitor changes in the marine eco-systems within the Sanctuary.

 WHY WE CARE